benjaminshim/class-demo/README.md

  - [ ] **Bookmark and Favorites**
  - Bookmark favorite restaurants for later reference.
+ - Be notified if any changes were made to the menu of operating hours of the restaurant.

  - [ ] **Reservations**
  - View, modify, or create existing reservations.

  - [ ] **Restaurant Owners**
  - Restaurant owners can manage their restaurant information and menu.

+ - [] **Follow Other Users**
+ - Follow other users and see what they recomend or recomend resturants to them.

 ## CRUD Operations
 #### Create